-Covington was initially approached to fight Woodley last nigh at UFC 228, but he passed on the bout, citing nasal surgery he had to undergo.
+Covington was initially approached to fight Woodley last night at UFC 228, but he passed on the bout, citing nasal surgery he had to undergo.
 Woodley ended up facing Till, and in Saturday’s headliner, he tapped the rising star out with a second D’Arce choke.

 After the impressive win, here’s some of what Woodley had to say, when he was asked about fighting Covington next (quotes via MMA Junkie):

 “I’m not saying I am going to fight him, because I don’t feel he deserves my platform right now,” Woodley said.
 “He had the chance to be here.
 He bitched out, if you want to be honest.
 He talked all that crap, and then he got in the hot seat.